 §69.
 Spelling not with verbs

-2) In the book lacks multiple pages.
+2) In the book lacks several pages.

-1) lacks hand to the window;
+1) not enough hand to the window;

 §70.
 Spelling not with participles

 Note 3.
-If the participle is used in the sense of an adjective, then in the presence of explanatory words not spelled together (cf. §66, item 6), for example: It's a general animation, shine, noise all this, hitherto unprecedented and unheard of me, so amazed me that in the first days I was completely confused(Dostoevsky).
-Wed: unsuitable conditions for southern crops(i.e. unsuitable, in the sense of an adjective) - writing, not suitable under the rule(participial); on independent from the editor to the circumstances(phraseological turnover with an adjective) - reflexes, independent from the will of man(participial); over the centuries untouched land(in the sense of an adjective; compare: untouched food, untouched nature- in a figurative meaning) - Rowan, untouched autumn frosts(participial).
-The same distinction is made for short forms, cf .: the lies of politicians are so shameless, sometimes so undisguised (those. obvious, obvious, in the meaning of an adjective) - Door not covered (participle, see below, item 1); student unprepared (adjective) - report not prepared (participle).
+If the participle is used in the meaning of an adjective, then in the presence of explanatory words Not written together (cf. §66, paragraph 6), for example: This is universal animation, shine, noise all this so far unprecedented And unheard of me, so amazed me that in the first days I was completely at a loss(Dostoevsky).
+Wed: unsuitable for southern cultures conditions(i.e. unsuitable, in the meaning of an adjective) – writing, not suitable under the rule(participial); By independent from the editor to the circumstances(phraseological phrase with an adjective) – reflexes, independent from the will of man(participial); over the centuries untouched Earth(in the meaning of an adjective; cf.: untouched food, untouched nature– figuratively) – Rowan, untouched autumn frosts(participial).
+The same distinction is made for short forms, cf.: the lies of politicians are so shameless, sometimes so naked (those. obvious, obvious in the meaning of an adjective) – door not covered (participle, see below, paragraph 1); student unprepared (adjective) - report not prepared (participle).

 §71.
 Spelling not with adverbs